typicode/lodash-id/README.md

 <script src="underscore-db.js" type="text/javascript"></script>
 ```

-To use Underscore-db with Lo-Dash, just replace `underscore` with `lodash`
+To use underscore-db with Lo-Dash, just replace `underscore` with `lodash`

 ## Usage example